-From time to time schools are asked by the media to interview and/or photograph students as part of coverage of positive school events.
-To allow that to happen we need to have the permission of the students' parents or guardians.
-By checking the "grant" box and signing your permission on this form, you are indicating that you are agreeing to allow the use of such materials for the 2020-2021 school year.
+On occasion, the Brockton Public School District ("District) is asked by the media to interview and/or photograph students as part of their coverage of positive school events.
+To allow this to happen, the District requires permission from a student's parents or guardians.
+The District also uses media materials such as student images, digital media, student work samples, etc. for District media purposes, such as the District website.
+By checking the "grant" box and signing your permission on this form, you are stating that you consent to the use of such materials.
 Please sign and return this form to your child's teacher.